PretendoNetwork/website/README.md

 - [X] upgrade: progress numbers not bold
 - [X] upgrade: align perk text with icon

-- [ ] miieditor logs serverside
+- [X] miieditor logs serverside
-- [ ] just move as much stuff as possible to renderside really
+- [?] just move as much stuff as possible to renderside really

 - [X] account shows beta switch even if it's disabled
 - [X] if user has beta access they should be able to change back to prod